 Home » How To » How to Disable BitLocker in Windows 10 (remove bitlocker)

-How to Disable BitLocker in Windows 10 (remove bitlocker)
+How to Disable BitLocker in Windows 11 & 10

-If the BitLocker encryption is causing unnecessary problems, follow these steps to turn off, remove, or disable BitLocker in Windows 10.
+Is BitLocker encryption causing unnecessary problems?
+Follow these simple steps to quickly turn off, remove, or disable BitLocker on any drive in Windows 11 & 10.

 You can turn off BitLocker directly from the control panel itself.
 Here’s how.